Evaloper/glasp_documentation/GLASP.md

 **Method 1:**

-1. Click on the highlighted area, and a pop-up page will appear, as shown in the image below will appear.
+1. Click on the highlighted area, and a pop-up page will appear, as shown in the image below.
 2. Click on the zoom icon indicated in the image below.
 It will take you to method 2.

 **Method 2:**